 This prospectus includes statistical and other industry and market data that we obtained from industry publications and research, surveys and studies conducted by third parties.
-Industry publications and third-party research, surveys and studies generally indicate that their information has been obtained from sources believed to be reliable, although they do not guarantee the accuracy or completeness of such information.
+Industry publications and third-party research, surveys and studies generally indicate that their information has been obtained from sources believed to be reliable.
 While we believe these industry publications and third-party research, surveys and studies are reliable, you are cautioned not to give undue weight to this information.

-Until [•], 2022 (the [•]th day after the date of this prospectus), all dealers that buy, sell or trade Ordinary Shares, whether or not participating in this offering, may be required to deliver a prospectus.
+Until [•], 2022 (the $[\bullet]^{th}$ day after the date of this prospectus), all dealers that buy, sell or trade Ordinary Shares, whether or not participating in this offering, may be required to deliver a prospectus.
 This is in addition to the obligation of dealers to deliver a prospectus when acting as underwriters and with respect to their unsold allotments or subscriptions.